python/cpython/Doc/library/dis.rst

    by :opcode:`WITH_CLEANUP_START`.
 SECOND is ``None`` or an exception type (pushed when an exception has been raised).

    Pops two values from the stack.
-If SECOND is not None and TOS is true unwinds the EXCEPT_HANDLER block which was created when the exception was caught and pushes ``NULL`` to the stack.
+If SECOND is not None and TOS is a truthy value unwinds the EXCEPT_HANDLER block which was created when the exception was caught and pushes ``NULL`` to the stack.